Types of IRS Audits

 An office audit is a face-to-face examination with a Tax Compliance Officer (TCO).
 The majority of cases worked by a TCO involve Schedule C issues.
 The TCO will audit up to 4 vital issues and possibly additional issues on the return with managerial approval.
 If you are chosen for an office audit, you will receive an examination letter, requesting you to call and set up a day and time to have your return and supporting documents examined.
 The TCO will also send you an Information Document Request (IDR) which contains a list of documents that the TCO wants to review.

 TCOs are trained to not only verify questionable expenses and credits on the tax return, but to also look for unreported income.
 Such examinations can be highly invasive and difficult for clients.
-However, you should know that TCOs are not allowed to automatically request bank statements without meeting specific criteria in the Internal Revenue Manual.
+However, you should know that TCOs should not automatically request bank statements without meeting specific criteria in the Internal Revenue Manual.

 Field audits are conducted through on-site visits by a Revenue Agent (RA).
 Unlike TCOs who examine individual, self-employed, and disregarded entity returns, RAs examine only business returns.
 In addition, there are RAs in the Small Business/Self-Employed (SB/SE) department and RAs that are assigned to Large Business and International (LB&I).
 SB/SE revenue agents will audit business returns with assets under $10 million.